 The Attribute properties section on the right side of the screen can be used to edit the selected attribute's various properties.
 See here for details on how to edit these properties.

-You can remove an extended attribute from the project by right-clicking on the attribute in the code tree and choosing Remove Attribute.
+You can remove an extended attribute from the config by right-clicking on the attribute in the code tree and choosing Remove Attribute.

 Working with In-Code Instrumentation Attributes